AndreiBertescu/RC-car/README.md

 - The 'ArduinoWifiDriver' directory was included because of a recurring error when trying to write the program on the D1 R2 board.
 - The website url to control the car is: http://192.168.4.1
 - The website will load only if you are connected to the propper wifi network named '**RC-CAR_ESP8266**' with the password '**password**'.

+## Version 1.3
+- Updated chassis models with two available extensions: one specific to Fusion360 and stl.
+- The total amount of filament used is 123 meters.

 ## Version 1.2
 - Rechecked the Arduino Uno code to ensure it works